Internal FAQ Software for Employees (Boost Productivity)

 • Inconsistent Information: Different departments or team members provide conflicting answers

-• Onboarding Challenges: New employees struggle to find essential information, extending ramp-up time
+• Onboarding Challenges: New employees struggle to find essential information, extending ramp-up time.
+SHRM recommends onboarding that can last up to 12 months, yet many companies lack the structured content to support it.

 • Knowledge Loss: When employees leave, their expertise goes with them